 Note: USAA is only available to military community members and their families.

-Cheapest car insurance companies in Rhode Island for full coverage
+Cheapest full coverage in Rhode Island

 Ideally, full coverage means you have insurance that’s appropriate for your income, assets and risk profile.
 Lenders require full coverage from those who finance their cars.